YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 ```

 The Alpine image does not allow direct SSH key injection with the use of the _accessCredentials_ parameter with Tiny Cloud.
-The alternative would be to write it in clear in the VM manifest in the _cloudInitNoCloud_ parameter, but that is not very **clean**, isn't?
+The alternative would be to write it in clear in the VM manifest in the _cloudInitNoCloud_ parameter, but that is not very **clean**, is it?
 We are then going to create a *secret* with all the parameters used during the VM bootstrap:

 ```bash